 The protests were held in response to a video showing a white police officer kneeling on the neck of George Floyd, a Black man, during an arrest in Minneapolis, Minnesota, on May 25.
 Floyd was pronounced dead at a local hospital.
 Protests against police brutality and in support of the Black Lives Matter movement have been held across the United States since the end of May.

-Brian Norberto, a freelance photographer who was livestreaming the protests on Facebook, was struck several times by projectiles fired by police that evening.
+Norberto told the Arizona Daily Star he was livestreaming the protests on Facebook when he was struck several times by nonlethal rounds fired by police that evening.

-“When I got hit directly, I was continuing what I did before, getting between the crowd and the police,” Norberto told the Arizona Daily Star.
+“When I got hit directly, I was continuing what I did before, getting between the crowd and the police,” Norberto said.
 “It’s hard to say that police were directly targeting the media, but at the same time that night I could feel a difference from the night before.”

 More details about this incident were not available as of press time, as Norberto had not responded to multiple interview requests.

-The U.S. Press Freedom Tracker is documenting several hundred incidents of journalists assaulted, arrested, struck by crowd control ammunition or tear gas or had their equipment damaged in the course of reporting.
+The U.S. Press Freedom Tracker documents journalists assaulted, arrested, struck by crowd-control ammunition or tear gas or who had their equipment damaged in the course of reporting.
 Find all incidents related to Black Lives Matter and anti-police brutality protests here.